python/cpython/Doc/library/sqlite3.rst

 The other possibility is to create a function that converts the Python object to an SQLite-compatible type.
-This function can then be registered using :meth:`register_adapter`.
+This function can then be registered using :func:`register_adapter`.

 .. literalinclude:: ../includes/sqlite3/adapter_point_2.py